 - iPad Pro 2015 - Model A1652

-- Follow the instructions to order your SIM.
+- Follow the on-screen steps to order your SIM.

 1. Activate your data-only SIM:

-- Visit fi.google.com/data and enter the code made up of letters on your SIM card.
+- Enter the code found on the packaging of your SIM card.

 2. Insert your SIM card